5 Best Electric Golf Scooters – 2024 Reviews & Buying Guide

 3-wheel vs. 2-wheel electric golf scooter

 Most electric scooters have 2-wheel designs.
-But some, like the Rebel Trike XR, use three wheels.
-The question then becomes: should you go with a trike or a bike design?
+But some, like the Rebel Trike, use three wheels, and we also feature the four-wheeled GolfBoard which can be considered a scooter in many respects.
+The question then becomes: which design should you go with?

 As you probably know, trikes have two wheels in the back as opposed to one, and they offer added stability so that you’re less likely to lose balance and fall over, especially on level ground.